eagercheesecake/Rise-of-the-GOO-Notes/content/Characters/Players/Branwyn of Coryphea.md

 ## [[Session 09 - The Man or the Bears]]
 Branwyn has a dream where she re-lives a memory from her childhood.
 She receives a bite on her shoulder, and when she wakes up finds the bite is still there, and the injury is fresh, but scabbing quickly.
 Grima tells Branwyn that Mora is a witch who survives by taking the bodies of children.
 Branwyn confirms that the last time she saw Mora was when she was eighteen.
 Branwyn also tells him about the injury that followed her from her dream, and Grima tells her she is a green dreamer, which may explain why Mora is so interested in her.
 The injury seems to scare him, and Grima asks her to leave, as she is inviting evil into the grove.
 He gives her a wooden ring, telling her it will protect her, and to never take it off.

-They decide to return to Dunn and try and meet back up with Terren and Jessie under the inn for their meeting.
+They decide to return to Dunn and try and meet back up with Tarren and Jessie under the inn for their meeting.
 They sneak into Brasov and the inn.
 Branwyn disguises herself as Tarren to try and gain the Resistance's trust and enter the meeting.
 However, it turns out Tarren is already in the meeting, so they realize this isn't the real Tarren.
 They set of explosives, blowing Branwyn back, and as Moiloc illuminates her fire sword, Tarren realizes what had happened and stops attacking Branwyn.
 The rest of the Resistance had fled when Branwyn knocked, and Tarren points the pair to a tunnel leading to Dunn.
 Once they arrive, Branwyn goes to [[Gorm|Gorm's]] tent for a bow and arrows.
 Tarren tells Branwyn that Charlotte is safe with Jessie in the nearby cave.
 ## [[Session 10 - Strategic Milk Bucket]]
 Branwyn reunites with Jessie in a cave in Dunn.
 Charlotte promises that Loktar is protecting the village, and promises to tell Jessie if she needs anything.
 Moiloc tells Branwyn about a lab studying ydril, and they go to check it out.
 They meet [[Lothar (Brewster) Nash|Brewster]] and [[Dr. Nubgrub]] at the lab.
 Brewster identifies Branwyn's ring as having some kind of warding magic on it.
 Moiloc tells Brewster that she worships Shurima, which makes Branwyn feel betrayed.